bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brouwer.md

 * He had been appointed to the editorial board of Mathematische Annalen in 1914 but in 1928 Hilbert decided that Brouwer was becoming too powerful, particularly since Hilbert felt that he himself did not have long to live (in fact he lived until 1943).
 * He tried to remove Brouwer from the board in a way which was not compatible with the way the board was set up.
 * Brouwer vigorously opposed the move and he was strongly supported by other board members such as Einstein and Carathéodory.
-* In 1935 Brouwer entered local politics when he was elected as Neutral Party candidate for the municipal council of Blaricum.
 * He continued to serve on the council until 1941.
 * He was also active setting up a new journal and he became a founding editor of Compositio Mathematica which began publication in 1934.
 * Further controversy arose due to his actions in World War II.